CMSgov/dpc-app/README.md

 All of these databases should be created automatically from the previous step.
 When the API applications start, migrations will run and initialize the databases with the correct tables and data.
 If this behavior is not desired, set an environment variable of `DB_MIGRATION=0`.

-Default settings can be overridden, either directly in the module configurations or via `local.application.conf` file in the project resources directory.
+Default settings can be overridden, either directly in the module configurations or via `local.application.env` file in the project resources directory.
 For example, modifying the `dpc-attribution` configuration:

 ```yaml